-20. The recipient of the permit must ensure that companies operating in the harbour area are aware of the permit decrees of this decision, and operate in accordance with this decision in the harbour area (through harbour regulations and agreements).
+18. The party receiving the permit must be informed as to the operations of the companies operating in the harbour area.
+The party receiving the permit must ensure that companies operating in the harbour area are aware of the permit decrees of this decision, for example with the help of agreements or harbour arrangement regulations, and that companies carrying out harbour operations or their support operations act in accordance with this decision in the harbour area.